lowRISC/opentitan/sw/device/lib/dif/README.md

+---
-# The OpenTitan DIF Library
+title: "The OpenTitan DIF Library"
+---

 A DIF is a "Device Interface Function".
 DIFs are low-level routines for accessing the hardware functionality directly, and are agnostic to the